-In 2007, Boothe was the sole international recipient of the prestigious David Effron Conducting Fellowship for the Chautauqua Institution in New York, where he led symphonic, ballet, and opera performances to critical acclaim.
-He won a U.S. national audition in 2009 to become a U.S. Air Force Bands conductor and in 2012 was named Finalist for The American Prize in Orchestral Conducting.
-His leadership has been recognized by The John Philip Sousa Foundation with a Colonel Howard Citation Award for Musical Excellence, the highest international award for military concert bands and conductors.
+In 2007, Boothe was the sole international recipient of the prestigious David Effron Conducting Fellowship for the Chautauqua Institution in New York, where he led symphonic, ballet, and opera performances to rave reviews.
+He won a U.S. national audition in 2009 to become a U.S. Air Force Bands conductor and officer.
+In 2012 he was named Finalist for The American Prize in Orchestral Conducting.
+His military musical leadership has been recognized by The John Philip Sousa Foundation with a Colonel Howard Citation Award for Musical Excellence, the highest international award for military concert bands and conductors.
 He was also an awardee of a National Medal of the Arts, the highest award given to artists by the U.S. government.
 In 2016, Boothe was chosen to conduct the National Christmas Tree Lighting Ceremony concert broadcast for The Hallmark Channel featuring former U.S. President and First Lady Obama and a line-up of celebrity GRAMMY-winning artists.

 Prior to joining the Air Force, Boothe served as Percussion Director for the American Wind Symphony’s Winds on the Mon music scholars program, Associate Conductor of the George Mason University Symphony Orchestra, and Director of Percussion at Radford University.
 He also served as a Visiting Artist for the University of Virginia's College at Wise where he taught and authored innovative curriculum in percussion, composition, and music history.
-Boothe earned scholarships from the Theodore Presser Foundation, the Maryland Distinguished Scholar Award program, Ithaca College of Music and a full scholarship from the University of North Texas percussion program.
+Boothe earned numerous scholarships from the Theodore Presser Foundation, the Maryland Distinguished Scholar Award program, the Ithaca College of Music and a full scholarship from the University of North Texas percussion program.
 Along with peers from Princeton, Harvard, and Yale, he was recognized by USA-TODAY News as one of the top 20 collegiate scholars in the United States and listed among Who's Who in American Colleges and Universities.